csebuetnlp/BanglaEmotionBias/README.md

 ## Model Inference

 All the codes needed for model inference are in `./DataGeneration/`.
 For any inference on a single model for different prompting templates and categories, one needs to first create the config file.
-The examples are given in `./DataGeneration/config_{probe}_{category}.yaml`
+An example is given in `./DataGeneration/config.yaml`

 For openAI models, the api key has to be kept in the file `./DataGeneration/.env` and for llama3, the hf token has to be kept in `./DataGeneration/hf_token.txt`.
 To add the openAI api key, run the following command:
 ```bash